Without a structured timeline, project managers encounter missed deadlines, forgotten task priorities, and omitted crucial tasks almost every day.

 Now that your task timeline is set, delegate responsibility by assigning tasks to team members.

 Note that every team member will have their own pace and working style.
-Delegate tasks keeping a team member’s efficiency into account.
+Effective Delegate tasks keeping a team member’s efficiency into account.
 Don’t measure team performance by assessing how quickly your high-performing employees deliver work.

 6. Deploy a Robust Project Scheduling Software